-\textbf{Cross-Scene Relighting.} We evaluate on the unseen test split of MIIW and compare against feed-forward methods (SA-AE~\citep{hu2020sa}, Latent-Intrinsic~\citep{Latent-Intrinsic}) and diffusion-based models (RGB$\leftrightarrow$X~\citep{zeng2024rgb}, LumiNet~\citep{LumiNet}).
+\textbf{Relighting Performance on MIIW.} We first evaluate cross-scene relighting on the unseen test split of MIIW.
+We compare against feed-forward methods, including SA-AE~\citep{hu2020sa} and Latent-Intrinsic~\citep{Latent-Intrinsic}, as well as diffusion-based methods, including RGB$\leftrightarrow$X~\citep{zeng2024rgb} and LumiNet~\citep{LumiNet}.
 Following the standard protocol~\citep{Latent-Intrinsic}, each trial samples one target image and 12 reference lighting conditions.
-We report results on raw outputs and after global color correction to compensate for white-balance discrepancies.
-As shown in Tab.~\ref{tab:MIIW-cross}, our method achieves state-of-the-art performance among diffusion-based approaches under both settings, improving SSIM by 4.9\% and RMSE by 4.5\% over LumiNet.
-Methods trained exclusively on MIIW (e.g., SA-AE and Latent-Intrinsic) achieve higher pixel-level metrics, reflecting the bias of standard metrics toward tone consistency rather than accurate modeling of shadows and specularities; This discrepancy is evident in qualitative results (Fig.~\ref{fig:miiw_comparison}) and human evaluation (Tab.~\ref{tab:usr_study}).
-See appendix for the details of human evaluation.
+We report results on both raw outputs and outputs after global color correction to compensate for white-balance discrepancies.

-For qualitative comparisons (Fig.~\ref{fig:miiw_comparison}), we note that several baselines rely on privileged inputs: DiffusionRenderer uses ground-truth light probes, and UniRelight requires albedo and environment maps.
-While LumiNet produces coherent global illumination, it often blurs material and geometric details, particularly on reflective objects.
-In contrast, our method preserves material consistency on challenging surfaces such as glass and metal (Fig.~\ref{fig:mit_m_relight}).
+As shown in Tab.~\ref{tab:MIIW-cross}, ALI achieves state-of-the-art performance among open-sourced diffusion-based methods under both settings, improving SSIM by \textbf{4.9\%} and RMSE by \textbf{4.5\%} over LumiNet.
+Methods trained exclusively on MIIW, such as SA-AE and Latent-Intrinsic, can achieve stronger pixel-level scores, reflecting the bias of standard metrics toward tone consistency rather than accurate modeling of shadows, specularities, and material-dependent effects.
+This discrepancy is visible in qualitative comparisons (Fig.~\ref{fig:miiw_comparison}) and human evaluation (Tab.~\ref{tab:usr_study}); details of the human study are provided in the appendix.